-Allegation of abuse of an Individual who is not registered at our provision-third party involved
+Allegation of abuse of an Individual who is not registered at our provision- third party involved informed.
+DSL will follow advice provided by the leading agency and report back to the Head of Service who will explore any associated risk/s in relation to the provision.

 6.69.
 If we were given information that suggested that someone who does not reside at or attends our location has been abused by a third party (known or unknown to the provision), the DSL would immediately report this to the Local Authority and Police.
-The Head of Service must be kept informed.
+The Head of Service must be kept